The Bankrate promise

 5. Compare lenders

-It’s a good idea to consider multiple lenders.
+It’s a good idea to consider multiple lenders when looking at bank business loans.
 One may offer you better rates or terms than another.
-Consider the lender requirements for a small business loan to make sure your business qualifies.
+What’s more, if you have a business checking account, this established relationship with the lender can enhance your odds of approval.
+However, you still want to consider the lender requirements for a small business loan to make sure your business qualifies.

 6. Prepare any documentation you need

-Each loan application will have different documentation requirements, but typically you will need to fill out or provide these:
+Each loan application will have different documentation requirements, but typically you will need to fill out or provide the following:

 - Resume of all business owners